makerdao/community/governance/votes/Trial Executive vote - July 12, 2023.md

 ### Deploy FlapperUniV2

-The Smart Burn Engine (Dss Flappers) allocates excess Dai from the Surplus buffer and accumulates MKR tokens in the form of Univ2 LP tokens.
+The Smart Burn Engine (Dss Flappers) allocates excess Dai from the Surplus Buffer and accumulates MKR tokens in the form of Univ2 LP tokens.
 Surplus Auctions (flaps) will be replaced by the [Dss Flappers](https://github.com/makerdao/dss-flappers/blob/univ2/README.md) contracts ([audit](https://chainsecurity.com/security-audit/maker-flapperuniv2/)).

 Given the successful launch [poll](https://vote.makerdao.com/polling/QmQmxEZp) the following actions will take place if this proposal passes:

 * Deprecate MCD_FLAP and remove MCD_FLAP from chainlog
 * Deploy FlapperUniV2
-* Set ``hop`` to 1,577 seconds - hop defines the minimum interval between kicks, limiting the frequency of market actions taking place
+* Set ``hop`` to 1,577 seconds - hop defines the minimum interval between kicks, limiting the frequency of market actions.
 * Set ``want`` to 0.98 - A want of 0.98 means that the purchase price of MKR can be up to 2% worse than the oracle price.
 * Set ``receiver`` to [MCD_PAUSE_PROXY](https://etherscan.io/address/0xbe8e3e3618f7474f8cb1d074a26affef007e98fb) - destination address of the LP tokens purchased by the Smart Burn Engine.
 * Add FlapperJob and add to chainlog